UsmanKhan555/Weather_App/README.md

 # 🌦️ Weather App

-A responsive and feature-rich weather application built with **React** and **Vite**, integrating the **OpenWeather API** to provide real-time weather data.
-The application offers a clean UI, intuitive experience, and smart features such as geolocation, unit conversion, search history, dark/light theme support, and favoriting cities.
+A secure, responsive, and feature-rich weather application built using **React**, **Django REST Framework**, and **Vite**, powered by the **OpenWeather API**.
+This full-stack app enables real-time weather search with user authentication, weather logging, and modern UI features.

 ---